 General Policy for the Shropshire Cricket Community

 We want everyone involved and supporting cricket to be as close to the action as possible and be part of our vibrant cricket family.
 This can be done through a wide range of social media channels, some run by the ECB SCB, some by clubs, some by other members of the Shropshire Cricket community.
 Using social media is a brilliant communication tool for anybody that plays, watches, or has an interest in cricket.
-Most posts that are made are overwhelmingly constructive and positive and promote the sport of cricket..
+Most posts that are made are overwhelmingly constructive and positive and promote the sport of cricket.

 As a cautionary note, the misuse of social media can have significant consequences, posts that are not appropriate or even unlawful or illegal must not be made.
 Insulting, offensive, obscene, injurious, or false content can be dangerous and harmful to people’s wellbeing and reputation as well as bringing Cricket and the Shropshire Cricket Community into disrepute.